-Many merchants launch new goods with promos or use special websites with coupons.
-And thanks to the money-saving options offered by these platforms, some buyers feel an obligation to share positive reviews with the Amazon.com sellers.
+Many merchants launch new goods with promos or use certain websites with coupons.
+And thanks to the money-saving options offered by these platforms, some buyers feel obligated to share positive reviews with Amazon.com sellers.

-However, remember that an Amazon promotional platform can’t request a client for feedback in exchange for an item.
+However, remember that an Amazon promotional platform can’t request clients’ feedback in exchange for an item.

 Check out the Early Reviewer Program on Amazon

-If sellers have a Brand Registry, they could enroll items that do not have any feedback yet, for $60 per item.
-This was a platform-approved way on how to get paid reviews on Amazon.
+If sellers have a Brand Registry, they could enroll items without feedback yet for $60 per item.
+Again, this was a platform-approved way how to get paid reviews on Amazon.

-Any feedback you got through this service had a small badge with the “Early Reviewer Rewards” text.
+Any feedback from this service had a small badge with the “Early Reviewer Rewards” text.

 Alleviate negative feedback